briansimoni/passwords.briansimoni.com/README.md

 ### End user security and experience

 The web application provides a sleek design that is responsive to both desktop and mobile phone screen sizes.
 Since it is on the public internet, it is always at a convenient location for users on any device.
 On the client side, there is basic form validation to prevent the user from submitting bad requests.
 It also enforces a strong password, and provides helpful messages when appropriate.
 All connections made are https to prevent eavesdropping attacks.
+When adding new passwords, users also have an option to automatically generate a strong password.